easytocloud/aws-profile-organizer/README.md

 ```

 ## Environments

-aws-profile-organizer organizes your profiles in environments.
+> aws-profile-organizer organizes your profiles in environments.

+An environment is a collection of profiles that can be easily organized.
 For that aws-profile-organizer intoduces the ``awsenv`` and ``awsprofile`` commands.
+These commands are inplemented as zsh functions as they operate on environment variables in your current shell.

 ### awsenv
 When invoked with a the name of an environment as argument, this environment becomes active.